mbzuai-oryx/ALM-Bench/README.md

 #### 1) Comparing the Predicted Answers with Ground-Truth Answers using LLM-Assisted evaluation:
 Once the answer predictions are generated from step 1, we utilize LLM as a Judge to measure/quantify the correctness of LMM prediction for each question in the ALM-Bench.
 Please follow the instructions in LLM-Scoring in [EVALUATION.md](https://github.com/mbzuai-oryx/ALM-Bench/blob/main/Evaluation/EVALUATION.md) for using LMM-Assisted evaluation.

-## 🧩 Additional Assets for LLM-based QA generation process:
+## 🧩 Additional Assets for LLM-based QA generation process and Image Scrapping:

 #### Scrapping Images from the internet for our cultural examples: